Ilhasoft/DataBindSwift/README.md

 - Add a UIView in your xib/story board and set that as DataBindView subclass.
 - Add some components that implement DataBindable in that DataBindView.
-- On the Attributes Inspector, fill: FieldType, FieldPath.
+- On the Attributes Inspector, fill: FieldPath.
 - After setting up the components, you need right click on your DataBindView and bind it with DataBindable components.
 - Create an @IBoutlet to bind your DataBindView.